SySS-Research/netns.sh/readme.md

 Configuring the network interface within the network namespace is done via a script. `netns.sh` comes with three simple scripts capable of bringing up the interface using `dhclient`, `udhcpc` or `dhcpcd`, respectively.
+There is also a script that runs `dnsmasq` to provide DHCP and DNS via the given interface.

 For other means of configuring the network, a new script should be written.
 The script receives two parameters.
 The first is the action to perform and is